How Far have Uninsured Americans Come Since Michael Moore’s “Sicko”

 Pre-existing conditions

 So what has changed since that interview?
-Quite a few things actually.
-You can now longer be denied coverage for having a pre-existing condition.
+Quite a few things.
+You can no longer be denied coverage for having a pre-existing condition.
 The full abolishment of the practice will happen in 2014 when the major provisions of the Affordable Care Act become law.

-Actually those with a pre-existing condition have had access to high risk insurance pools for medical coverage since the law was signed.
-So in effect pre-existing conditions are no longer an insurmountable obstacle to health insurance.
+Those with a pre-existing condition have had access to high-risk insurance pools for medical coverage since the law was signed.
+So in effect, pre-existing conditions are no longer an insurmountable obstacle to health insurance.

 The Number of Uninsured Americans

-In his film Moore lists the number of uninsured Americans at over 54 million based on 2006 number from the Center for Disease Control.
+In his film, Moore lists the number of uninsured Americans at over 54 million based on the 2006 number from the Center for Disease Control.
 That’s a pretty substantial number.
 The majority of Moore’s film focuses on profiling some of them and highlighting their plight.

 So where do we stand now?

-According to numbers from the United States Census Bureau released in September 2012 the number of uninsured Americans in 2011 dropped to 48.6 million.
-Despite the seemingly small increase it’s actually the biggest jump in the number of insured Americans since 1999.
+According to numbers from the United States Census Bureau released in September 2012, the number of uninsured Americans in 2011 dropped to 48.6 million.
+Despite the seemingly small increase, it’s the biggest jump in the number of insured Americans since 1999.
 Considering the 2008 – 2009 financial crisis, that’s not too bad.

-The Affordable Care Act is to blame for at least some of that bump, especially because of a provision allowing adult children to remain on their parents’ insurance plans until the age of 26.
+The Affordable Care Act is to blame for at least some of that bump, especially because it allows adult children to remain on their parent’s insurance plans until age 26.

 United States Ranked Health Care Ranked 37th in the World